metanorma/firelight/README.rst

     file:/path/to/store-adapter-directory

+This way it would fetch modules from local filesystem, and any changes to adapters will have effect immediately without pushing them.

 This is helpful when working on modules, of course, but also when working on something else to save the time fetching module data.